The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: Concluding remarks and future directions

 It should be noted that the framework reviewed here is not necessarily at odds with the existence of certain forms of domain-specific innate knowledge.
 In particular, a range of evidence from developmental psychology has suggested that humans possess certain `core knowledge' systems, such as an innate capacity to represent objects~\cite{spelke1992origins,spelke2007core,baillargeon2012core}.
 These findings have motivated the development of neuro-symbolic models endowed with these innate capacities~\cite{smith2019modeling}, although it is also possible that these findings may ultimately be accounted for by the inclusion of additional inductive biases into connectionist systems, such as mechanisms for object-centric visual processing~\cite{burgess2019monet,locatello2020object,piloto2022intuitive,mondal2023learning} (which have also been combined with the relational bottleneck~\cite{webb2023systematic}).
 Critically, however, it is important to emphasize that the relational bottleneck is, in principle, orthogonal to questions about these domain-specific capacities, and is focused instead on explaining the induction of abstract, domain-general concepts and relations.

-There are a number of important avenues for further developing the relational bottleneck framework (see Outstanding Questions).
-Further work is needed to integrate the relational bottleneck with a broader range of cognitive processes relevant to abstraction, including attentional processes~\cite{vaishnav2022gamr} and semantic cognition~\cite{giallanza2023integrated}.
+There are a number of important avenues for further developing the relational bottleneck framework.
+One major question concerns how the framework relates to cognitive models of analogical reasoning, which have traditionally afforded a central role to the process of analogical \textit{mapping}, driven by patterns of similarity over entities and relations~\cite{gentner1983structure,falkenhainer1989structure,lu2022probabilistic,webb2022zero}.
+An intriguing possibility is that the relational bottleneck encourages neural networks to learn to implement such algorithms, by re-representing their inputs in terms of patterns of similarity (represented as inner products), though future work should aim to more precisely establish this link.
+Future work should also consider how the proposed framework relates to other theoretical perspectives on out-of-distribution generalization in neural networks, including group theoretic approaches~\cite{bronstein2021geometric,segert2024symmetry}, as well as other cognitive processes relevant to abstraction, including attentional processes~\cite{vaishnav2022gamr} and semantic cognition~\cite{giallanza2023integrated}.
 Additionally, much work has suggested that human reasoning is not purely relational, but instead depends on a mixture of concrete and abstract influences~\cite{wason1968reasoning,johnson1972reasoning,bassok1998adding,goldberg2003constructions}.
 This suggests the potential value of a more graded formulation that controls the amount of non-relational information allowed to pass through the bottleneck.
 Finally, the human capacity for abstraction surely depends not only on architectural biases such as those that we have discussed here, but also on the rich educational and cultural fabric that allows us to build on the abstractions developed by others~\cite{mcclelland2022capturing}.
 In future work, it will be important to explore the interaction between education, culture and relational inductive biases.